What Does the Word Aromatherapy Meam

 READ

-How to Perform Aromatherapy
+How to Make Aromatherapy Sinus

 To create this blend, simply mix the specified quantities of each essential oil into the carrier oil in a glass bottle or vial.
 Shake well to ensure thorough blending.
 This blend can then be used for massage, added to a diffuser, or even applied to pulse points.